How to Do the Bernina Express as a Day Trip from Milan [2023]

 Follow us along in our vlog from our amazing time on The Bernina Express and in St. Moritz!

-Can You Do Bernina Express in One Day?
+Can You Do the Bernina Express in One Day?

-The Bernina Express is about a three hour train ride.
+The Bernina Express is about a three-hour train ride.
 This is pretty short, all things considered, and it can definitely be done in one day.
-However, the thing that you need to consider is where you are starting from.
+The thing that you need to consider is where you are starting from.

-If you follow the steps that I outline in this post, you will absolutely be able to do the Bernina Express in one day from Milan.
-It just takes some coordination on your part, but that is what this post is for!
+If you follow the steps in this post, you will absolutely be able to do the Bernina Express in one day from Milan.
+It just takes some coordination on your part!
 I think it is well worth the time, and I even included the Bernina Express on my list of the best day trips from Milan.

 How Do I Take Bernina Express from Milan?